Industrial Chemical

 Decree No. 24/2026/ND-CP establishes a brand-new chemical list system, clarifying the scope of different regulatory categories:

-• List of Chemicals Subject to Special Control (Appendix III): Contains 241 substances, requiring licenses for production, trading, and import/export activities.
-This list adds industrial precursors previously regulated as conditional chemicals, as well as chemicals newly listed under international conventions.
+241 substancesLicenses are required for production, trading, and import/export activities.
+The list adds industrial precursors previously regulated as conditional chemicals and chemicals newly listed under international conventions.

 Expansion of the Scope for General Chemical Import Declaration